Table of Contents

 Women of this age are more excited to explore other options for themselves, such as getting a well-paid job, travelling abroad, fulfilling their personal materialistic desires with their own income, ensuring a comfortable life for the parents after retirement, than focusing on marriage.

 Late marriage indicates the rising trend of pushing the age of marriage into the late 20s and higher among women, by personal choice and preference.
 However, based on the marrying later in life statistics as published by the International Centre for Research on Women, UNICEF, early marriage and child marriage is still a problem, albeit reduced in number than the previous century, in rural communities of Bihar, Rajasthan, and Haryana.
 But urban women equipped with good education and well-paid jobs are now more likely to postpone marriage.
-Read about the different countries like China, Germany, U.S, Indonesia, etc and their average age in which their citizens tie the knot.
+Different countries like China, Germany, U.S, Indonesia, etc all have varied average ages at which their citizens tie the knot.

 Reasons women are opting for late marriage